ramybahy/BoxCommerceSignupTest/README.md

 ![Test Result Screenshot](assets/test-result.png)

 ### Notes:
 - Unique emails and phone numbers are generated for each test run to avoid conflicts.

-- Explicit waits ensure that dynamic elements like popups and buttons are fully rendered before interacting.
+- Explicit waits ensure that dynamic elements such as popups and buttons are fully rendered before interaction.

-- Logging/console prints help visualize each step of the signup process.
+- Logging/console outputs are used to trace and visualize each step of the signup process.
+- The provided coupon code (`UATQA-DEMO`) was initially valid and tested successfully.
+It has since expired, but as the coupon field is optional, the automation script proceeds without it while still validating the mandatory fields and successful signup flow.